ABOUT JOYFUL MIND ZEN

 Who are we?

-Joyful Mind Zen Community exists solely to freely provide diverse, ethical, and inclusive practices of Zen for all people.
+Joyful Mind Zen Community exists solely to provide opportunities for anyone to experience or practice Zen as lay persons or householders .
 We provide Zen meditation training, instruction, and practice periods as well as retreats.

 Our Board of Directors helps support our practice.
 We are governed by Bylaws, and a Grievance and Reconciliation policy and Code of Ethics including being a welcoming and affirming community